enterprisemodules/connect/doc/nutshell.md

 Sometimes you would like to split your configuration files into multiple files and include them.

 ```
-include 'settings'            # Include's a single file in the default
+include 'settings'            # Includes a single file in the default
                               # directory, with extension .config

 include 'my_domain/settings'  # include a single file in the subdirectory of